ghi-electronics/Docs/brainpad/courses/programming/csharp/intro.md

 ```

 ## BrainPad Buzzer
-Included on your BrainPad is a Buzzer.
-You can use this Buzzer to program different sounds you’d like to use in your program.
-Like the `BrainPad.LightBulb` object, you’ll also have to tell the `Buzzer` object to `Beep`, `StartBuzzing` and `StopBuzzing`.
+Included on your BrainPad is a **Buzzer**.
+You can use this Buzzer to program different sounds you'd like to use in your program.
+Like the `BrainPad.LightBulb` object, you'll also have to tell the `Buzzer` object to `Beep`, `StartBuzzing` and `StopBuzzing`.
 Will also tell the BrainPad to `Wait` in between playing and not playing as sound.
 When you tell the BrainPad to `Wait`, the sound will play for that duration.

 Copy and paste the following code into your `BrainPadSetUp()` between the curly braces `{}`.
 Press `F5` key or `Start` button in Visual Studio.
 ```